Delightful Adventures

 These easy vegan gluten free waffles were the second waffle recipe I developed, the first was for vegan gluten free gingerbread waffles I made on Christmas morning.

-(Since then, I’ve also come up with some more delicious waffle recipes that you can find here!)
+(I've also come up with some more delicious waffle recipes, check them out!)

 This recipe is for plain, good old easy vegan gluten free waffles.
 Despite being egg-free and dairy-free they come out crispy on the outside and deliciously fluffy on the inside, every single time.